BurhanUlTayyab/GPTZero/README.md

 # GPTZero

-GPTZero is an AI model with some mathematical hacks to determine if a piece of sentence fed to it is written by ChatGPT or a human being.
+GPTZero is an AI model with some mathematical formulation to determine if a particular text fed to it is written by AI or a human being.

 ## The motivation for it

-Recently, GPTZero got a lot of hype/traction from media to be able to determine whether a set of sentences are generated from ChatGPT.
-But since the implementation is closed-source, we tried to replicate what they are doing by reverse-engineering their implementation <a href="https://gptzero.me">gptzero.me</a>.
-Our implementation gets the exact same results as them lol.
+Recently, GPTZero gotten a lot of hype/traction from media to be able to determine whether a set of sentences are generated from ChatGPT.
+It was indeed a great initative for Education Institutes.
+However, the implementation is closed-source.
+We tried to construct identical solutioning and voila!! :tada: our implementation gets the exact same results. lol. :laughing:

 ## Installation
 ```pip install -r requirements.txt```